Featured image of Best Large 3D Printers 2026: Our Top Picks in 3 Categories Source: All3DP

 All printers should be operated in well-ventilated spaces, but this applies doubly to resin 3D printers.

-Kickstarter – It’s complicated
+Kickstarter – it’s complicated

 While many excellent 3D printers have gotten their big break on Kickstarter, there’s the unavoidable issue that the platform is not a store.
 You are not buying a printer when you commit money to a campaign on Kickstarter; you are backing a vision.
 It’s putting money into the pot to help a company or person trying to achieve something.